iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted142003/report.md

 > It's my job to be next to people with the 'Rona and not once have I gotten an alert.<br> :date: __2021-01-09 03:44:53__

 > This App does nothing, I have been in contact with several people who had tested positive for COVID and this app did not alert me to anything.<br> :date: __2021-01-07 22:50:37__

-> Deficiencies with this app.
-A. Not everyone in Ct. has this installed on their cell phone.
-B. Not everyone that tests positive is reporting it.
-There's been 2 ppl at work that recently tested positive and this app never alerted me.<br> :date: __2021-01-06 14:02:57__